evankale/RN42Config/README.md

 https://youtu.be/UJaqHnPR-XE

 - An Arduino dev tool.
-- Establishes a oftware serial communication channel on digtal pins D2 and D3 at the baud rate of 9600.
+- Establishes a software serial communication channel on digtal pins D2 and D3 at the baud rate of 9600.